 Mercy Corps has recently been able to access east Mosul, Iraq, which was retaken from ISIS early this year and has been particularly challenging to reach due to ongoing conflict.
-While the city was under the control of ISIS it was impossible for aid organisations to get in to help those in need.
+While the city was under the control of ISIS it was impossible for aid organizations to get in to help those in need.

 Mercy Corps is the first organisation to begin providing people in east Mosul with cash assistance, which allows families to get the items they need most.

 As of May 6, more than 477,000 people in Mosul have fled their homes, losing their livelihoods and putting their families at great risk.

 While the Iraqi military has retaken the eastern side of Mosul, fighting for control of western Mosul continues, and some areas of the city remain dangerous both for aid workers and the families who remain.

 Almost 90 percent of families in east Mosul we surveyed in March and April of this year are faced with a daily struggle: getting enough to eat and drink, finding medical care and securing safe shelter.